eduvpn/documentation/SESSION_EXPIRY.md

 It is a bit of a judgment call.
 We know of organizations that set it to 12 hours, and also organizations that set it to 3 years.

-The eduVPN/Let's Connect! applications will show the user the remaining time of their VPN session and/or send notifications when the VPN session is about to expire so users can choose a more convenient time to renew their session.
+The eduVPN / Let's Connect! applications will show the user the remaining time of their VPN session and/or send notifications when the VPN session is about to expire so users can choose a more convenient time to renew their session.